Welcome to CoCoRaHS

 THE COCORAHS HEADQUARTERS TEAM

-Nolan Doesken, our National Director, was the state climatologist for Colorado until he retired in 2017.
+Nolan Doesken, our National Director, is the former state climatologist for Colorado.
 He is based at Colorado State University and is the founder of the Community Collaborative Rain, Hail and Snow Network (CoCoRaHS).
 Nolan has been monitoring Colorado's climate since 1977.
-In addition to other duties, Nolan also operates the Fort Collins, Colorado National Weather Service Cooperative Weather Station on the Colorado State University campus.
-This historic weather station has been operated continuously since the 1880s.
+In addition to other duties, Nolan also assists in the operation of the Fort Collins, Colorado National Weather Service Cooperative Weather Station on the Colorado State University campus.
+This historic weather station has been operated continuously since the 1880s. email: firstname.lastname@example.org

 Noah Newman, our Education Coordinator has a passion to help educate the nation about precipitation.
 Noah joined CoCoRaHS in 2009 after working with the GLOBE program for several years.
-Noah enjoys skiing, astronomy, white water rafting and political science.
-He has three cats, Potchky, Pupik, and Mishi.
+Noah enjoys winter sports, astronomy, white water rafting and political science.
+He has three cats, Potchky, Pupik and Mishigoss. email: email@example.com

 If you have any questions, please do not hesitate to contact us by e-mail: email@example.com.